 The average drunk driver drives drunk 80 times before being caught by the police, according to Bactrack.
 And, it is very common for DUI drivers to have multiple DUI offenses.
 It is not uncommon for a habitual traffic offender, or someone with a long DUI history, to make threats to you personally if you sue them, because they are fearful about paying large fines or having their license suspended.
 However, the best thing you can do to defend yourself is to hire an attorney, file a lawsuit, and report the threats to the police.

 If you are facing any type of threat from the at-fault driver, it is in your best interest to work with an attorney, and file a claim.
-Call the Campbell personal injury attorneys at the Solution Now Law Firm today at 408-256-2871 to schedule a free case evaluation.
+Call the San Jose personal injury attorneys at the Solution Now Law Firm today at 408-256-2871 to schedule a free case evaluation.